 Many motivated car buyers struggle with the decision to lease or buy a car.
 The case for leasing or buying can be viewed through several lenses, but, for most, the decision-making process usually centers on financial issues (monthly payments, credit scores, vehicle depreciation) and issues related to lifestyle (average number of miles driven per year, desire to drive latest model vehicle).
-Below, we compare leasing vs buying a car objectively and quantitatively.
+Below, we compare leasing vs buying a car.

-One helpful way to understand whether or not leasing or buying a vehicle makes financial sense is to consider a common, real-life scenario and create a lease vs. buy balance sheet.
-To accomplish this, we’ll look at how buying and leasing compare to one another over given periods of time, accounting for variables like average new car cost, vehicle depreciation, and maintenance costs.
-For our example comparison, we’re using the Toyota Camry SE, the most commonly sold car in the United States.6
+One helpful way to understand whether or not leasing or buying a vehicle makes financial senses is to create a lease vs. buy balance sheet.
+Let’s consider a common, real-life scenario and look at how buying and leasing compare to one another over given periods of time.
+We’ll account for variables like average new car cost, vehicle depreciation and maintenance costs.
+For our example comparison, we’re using the Toyota Camry SE, the most commonly sold car in the United States.2

 Here are a few things we kept in mind when constructing our scenario: